 Final batch of uranium reaches Rooppur power plant

-The final batch of nuclear fuel consignment for unit-1 of Rooppur Nuclear Power Plant reached the project site this morning.
+The final batch of nuclear fuel consignment for unit-1 of Rooppur Nuclear Power Plant reached the project site yesterday morning.

 "The consignment of fresh fuel reached the project site around 7:30am.
-Project officials received the fuel," Md Ruhul Kuddus, site-office in-charge of Rooppur plant, told our Pabna correspondent.
+Project officials received the fuel," said Md Ruhul Kuddus, site office in-charge of Rooppur plant.

-With this, a total of seven consignments of nuclear fuel for the initial batch for unit-1 has arrived in Rooppur Nuclear Power Plant safely in seven weeks, he said.
+With this, a total of seven consignments of nuclear fuel for the initial batch for unit-1 has arrived at the plant in seven weeks, he said.

-The first batch of fuel reached the project site on September 29.

 Comments